mcreng/SmartCarSWTutorial18/2_intermediate_assignment.md

    *
    * >del <address>
    * Corresponds to del_entry(int* address)
-   *
+   * If del * is entered, it is treated as deleting all addresses *
    * >chg <address> <new value>
    * Corresponds to chg_entry(int* address, int value)